csound-flossmanual/csound-floss/book/12-g-csound-in-html-and-javascript.md

 graphics with WebGL including shaders and GPU acceleration, Web Audio, various forms of local data storage, Web Sockets, and so on and so on.
-This whole conglomeration of standards is currently defined and maintained under the non-governmental leadership of the&nbsp;
-[World Wide Web Consortium](http://www.w3.org/standards/) (W3C)
-which in turn is primarily driven by commercial interests belonging to the&nbsp;
-[Web Hypertext Application Technology Working Group](https://whatwg.org/) (WHATWG).
+This whole conglomeration of standards is currently defined and maintained under the non-governmental leadership of the [World Wide Web Consortium](http://www.w3.org/standards/) (W3C) which in turn is primarily driven by commercial interests belonging to the [Web Hypertext Application Technology Working Group](https://whatwg.org/) (WHATWG).
 Most modern Web browsers implement almost all of the W3C standards up to and including HTML5 at an impressive level of performance and